[Unicode] Code Charts Look up by character code: Home | Site Map | Search

 Disclaimers

 The code charts are provided as a public service by Unicode, Inc. They present information copyrighted by Unicode, Inc., but not all files are guaranteed to accurately reflect the most current version of The Unicode Standard.
-For major versions of the standard, the authoritative reference are the printed or archived versions of the code charts as modified by the on-line errata.
-For minor versions of the standard, the authoritative version-specific reference for the code charts are the files linked from the on-line document defining a given minor version, as modified by the on-line errata.
+For major and minor versions of the standard, except as otherwise noted, the authoritative version-specific reference is the archived version of the code charts.
+For major versions of the standard prior to Unicode 5.2, the authoritative reference is the printed version of the code charts.

 Fonts